agda/agda/doc/user-manual/getting-started/prerequisites.rst

 * GNU Emacs:     http://www.gnu.org/software/emacs/

-You should also make sure that programs installed by *cabal-install* are on your shell's search path.
+You should also make sure that programs installed by *cabal-install* are on your shell's search path (eg, by default, in *~/.cabal/bin* on MacOS or Linux).

 For instructions on installing a suitable version of Emacs under Windows, see :ref:`emacs-under-windows`.